DVBProject/DVB-I-Reference-Client/README.md

 the link mentioned above.
 For easier testing, a TS is provided with AIT that links to the application: https://cloud.sofiadigital.fi/index.php/s/qrB6MoFH5cPCDoN

-Note that this version is run as a "Normal HbbTV" version and might lack some of the functionalities of the OpApp version, and might display some inconsistent UI behavior.
+Note that this version runs as a "Normal HbbTV" version and might lack some of the functionalities of the OpApp version, and might display some inconsistent UI behavior.

 Backend: